-The University Of Manchester has exceptional, ultra-modern facilities which provide an ideal learning environment for the study of anatomy.
+The University of Manchester has exceptional, modern facilities that provide an ideal learning environment for the study of anatomy.

 A dedicated team of anatomists, supported by GMC registered doctors, deliver a high standard of teaching.
 An integrated approach to teaching and learning is facilitated by: